usriva2405/tulo-chatbot/README.md

 5. Add normalizer to look for spelling mistakes
 6. ~~Add lemmatization and stemming to improve accuracy~~
 7. Add additional classifier for estimating category of question.
 This can be used to send input to selective classifier based on category.
+8. Add follow-up queries support.
+9. Add process to record unclassified queries
+ - If system identifies an unclassified query, it should be appended, to be able to access at later stage, for retraining.
+10. Restructure the training data storage.
+More on this below.
+11. Move data to database instead of csv file. that ways, it would be better managed.
+12. Implement an GUI for adding data/ training, once point 10 is completed.
+13. Add Multi-lingual support.

 # HEROKU DEPLOYMENT